Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): Galaxy bias and estimate

-We assume different $N(z)$ templates and run MCMC sampler to maximize model parameters probability, $\mathcal{P}(\bz,\nz|\clobs)$, i.e., obtain best fit to $\Lambda$CDM cosmology and deduce effective bias $b(z)$, given the $N(z)$ values.
-We conveniently use Cobaya \citep{torrado:2020xyz} to perform Bayesian analysis and CosmoMC \citep{Lewis:2002ah,Lewis:2013hha} for MCMC sampling.
-With mock catalogs, we verify above MCMC pipeline and recover the input bias within one sigma uncertainty.
-We would like to emphasize that the measured $C_\ell$'s are projected quantities, and it is hard to extract tomographic information from it.
-The recovered bias is strongly dependent on $N(z)$ assumption.
-Even so, assuming a variety of $N(z)$ is something best we can do for now for LoTSS catalog.
+We assume different $N(z)$ templates and run an MCMC sampler to maximize model parameter probability, $\mathcal{P}(\bz,\nz|\clcorr)$, i.e. obtain the best fit to $\Lambda$CDM cosmology and deduce effective bias $b(z)$, given the $N(z)$ values.
+We fit one more model parameter, $\alpha$, to account for the multi-component offset to $\clcorr$ as discussed in sections \ref{sc:galaxyPk} and \ref{sc:cl_measure}.
+We conveniently use Cobaya \citep{Torrado:2020xyz} to perform Bayesian analysis and CosmoMC \citep{Lewis:2002ah,Lewis:2013hha} for MCMC sampling.
+With mock catalogs, we verify the above MCMC pipeline and recover the input bias within one sigma uncertainty for the $\ell=200$ to $1000$ range.
+The pipeline performance is demonstrated in figure \ref{fig:mock_test}.
+Above $\ell=1000$ the recovery from mocks is noisy and therefore we restrict our fits to $\ell \leq 1000$ for all cases discussed below.
+We would like to emphasize that the measured $C_\ell$ are projected quantities, and it is hard to extract tomographic information from them.
+The recovered bias is strongly dependent on the $N(z)$ assumption; the best we can do for now is to assume a variety of $N(z)$ models for the LoTSS catalog.
 We hope to have better $N(z)$ observations in future and thus better constraints on $b(z)$.